West Chicago Prairie

 General Info

-Dogs are allowed at the forest preserve but must be on leashes under 10 feet long.
+Dogs, bicycles, and horses are not allowed at the preserve.
 Alcohol is prohibited, and commercial photographers must have a permit.
 Details are on our Rules and Regulations page.

 Natural Features